About me

 Loot Swipe

 I created Loot Swipe, a mobile game, in under 24 hours using C# and Unity.
-The objective of the game is to collect loot by navigating through a maze of floating crates.
-The maze is generated using Prim's algorithm, and players can adjust the complexity of the maze.
-One of the biggest challenges I faced was ensuring that the maze remained on-screen regardless of its complexity.
-The game is available on the Google Play Store and the source code can be found in the GitHub repository
+The objective is to collect loot by navigating through a maze of floating crates.
+The maze is generated using Prim's algorithm, and players can adjust its complexity.
+One of the biggest challenges was ensuring the maze remained on-screen regardless of complexity.
+The game is available on the Google Play Store, and the source code can be found in the GitHub repository.

 Menu